cloudvoyant/nv-pylib-template/docs/architecture.md

 ## Overview

-`nv-lib-template` is a language-agnostic template for building projects with automated versioning, testing, and GitHub Action powered CI/CD workflows.
-Customize for any language by editing `justfile` recipes.
+`nv-pylib-template` is a Python library template with modern tooling, automated versioning, and dual publishing to PyPI and GCP Artifact Registry.
+Built with uv for fast dependency management, ruff for linting/formatting, mypy for type checking, and pytest for testing.

-GCP-forward by default (uses GCP Artifact Registry), but easily modified for npm, PyPI, Docker Hub, etc.
+Publishing targets both PyPI and GCP Artifact Registry by default, configurable via environment variables.

 ## How It Works